Beet Kvass

 In our kitchen, sourdough starter is usually the number one choice as it’s always available to us, doesn’t have a strong and distinct flavour and is a very very stable yeast culture.

-Flavouring too is something to keep in mind; the starter you use can, as a matter of fact, leave its own fingerprint in the brew.
+Flavouring too is something to keep in mind; the starter you use can, in fact, leave its own fingerprint in the brew.

 A fingerprint that you CAN control to achieve a certain flavour profile and a fingerprint that you WANT to control to avoid nasty ones.